 What: An on-campus dining hall for students on the Beatrice Campus (15,000 sq. ft.).

-Why: With the opening of Homestead Hall, a 148-bed residence hall, a dining hall also opened at the same time, in time for the 2019 Fall Semester.
+Why: With the opening of Homestead Hall, a 152-bed residence hall, the dining hall opened at the same time.

-Who: The new dining hall seats between 250 and 275 people at one time and includes a private dining room that seats approximately 30 people.
+Who: The dining hall seats between 250 and 275 people at one time and includes a private dining room that seats approximately 30 people.
 The general public also uses the facility, primarily at lunchtime.

 How much: Approximately $4 million.